SAP-samples/teched2025-AD168/exercises/ex0/README.md

 3. Generate Script<br>
 4. Generate Business Rules<br>

+Note: Save work with each step just to make sure we do not lose out on any information.

 ## Enable Generative AI option

 Login to SAP Build Lobby Navigate to Control Tower and ensure "Enable Generative AI" is enabled.